RWS/studio-api-docs/apiconcepts/filetypesupport/adding_context_information.md

     return contextProperties;
 }
 ```
-***

 >[!NOTE]
 >
-> This content may be out-of-date.
-To check the latest information on this topic, inspect the libraries using the Visual Studio Object Browser.
+> This content may be out of date.
+To verify the latest information on this topic, inspect the libraries in the Visual Studio Object Browser.